SoftUni-Internal/interactive-content/EN/01-Modules/02-Types-of-Modules.md

 ## Importing

-Importing an object can be done in several ways:
+Importing a module can be done in several ways:

 - Importing a **specific function**